Semi-supervised learning for joint SAR and multispectral land cover classification: Experimental Results

 We test the proposed SSCL method on the dataset used for Track 2 of DFC2020 challenge \cite{9369830} organised by the Image Analysis and Data Fusion Technical Committee of the IEEE Geoscience and Remote Sensing Society, which is a subset of the SEN12MS dataset \cite{schmitt2019sen12ms}.
-The DFC2020 dataset for Track 1 has labels with low-resolution maps generated by the MODIS instrument, while Track 2 additionally discloses 986 samples with semi-manually annotated high-resolution maps.

-The input images are acquired by 2 sensors: Sentinel 1 (S1) SAR \cite{torres2012gmes} with 2 channels corresponding to the VV and VH polarizations and Sentinel 2 (S2) multispectral \cite{drusch2012sentinel} with 13 channels.
+The input images are acquired by 2 sensors: Sentinel 1 (S1) SAR with 2 channels (VV and VH polarizations) and Sentinel 2 (S2) multispectral with 13 channels.
 All data are provided at a ground sampling distance equal to 10m and a fixed image size of $256\times256$ pixels.
-The high-resolution semantic maps have a resolution of 10m and follow a simplified version of IGBP classification scheme, which originally comprised 17 classes, but it was aggregated to 10 less fine-grained classes.
-For the DFC2020 dataset, the \textit{Savanna} and \textit{Snow/Ice} classes are not accounted for since they do not appear in the images.
+The semantic maps have a resolution of 10m and follow a simplified version of IGBP classification scheme, aggregated to 10 less fine-grained classes.
+We use 5128 scenes for pretraining, then the same are employed for supeervised finetuning (4128 for training, 1000 for validation).
+Finally, the model is tested on 986 scenes never seen before.
+We use overall accuracy (OA), average accuracy (AA) and mean Intersection over Union (mIoU) as evaluation metrics.

-For our experiments, we only use the 986 ``validation'' scenes with high-resolution labels for training purposes and test on the 5128 reserved for testing.
-For self-supervised pretraining we also use the unlabeled test set.
-We choose not to exploit the labels in Track 1, nor the larger SEN12MS dataset to fit the condition of having a limited amount of available data.
-This is the typical setting where SSL is expected to improve performance.
-We use the widely adopted overall accuracy (OA) and the average accuracy (AA) as evaluation metrics.